-Okay, I've got a few options for Usaggie if I don't want to spend money on Etsy or eBay, but for those who are good with a sewing machine there's this pattern.
-It was folded inside Usaggie's box with the rest of the fliers.
+Okay, I've got a few options for Usaggie if I don't want to spend money on Etsy or eBay, but for those who are good with a sewing machine there's this pattern, which came folded inside Usaggie's box.
+One side has a pattern for a dress...

 Usaggie came with some other odds and ends besides that pattern.
 Remember the fliers that I mentioned above?
 They have some epic pictures of the items that PetWorks currently has available.
 The front of the first flier shows printed-eye versions of Odeco-chan and Nikki.
 Usually both girl and cat have inset sleep eyes, but these two have printed eyes and I must confess that I like these better.
 The two seem more like characters with the printed eyes.

 I griped earlier about the lack of posing in these dolls, but if given some time Usaggie can strike a few cute poses.
 Indeed, my doll has proved to be quite a little character.
 She likes to sit in trees and watch the world go by...